My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 I discovered that you can open any image as a RAW photo and adjust it using the RAW Window in Photoshop.
 (File - Open in Camera RAW - choose your file - PS loads your image in the RAW Adjustment Window).

 You have to try this.
-It will convince you that you are a Wizard and should Always Shoot in RAW.
+It will convince you to Always Shoot in RAW.

 Next, protect your photo.
 Add your Personal and Camera info to the metadata (File - File Info).
 That's easy enough... but why do it every time?
 Why not build a Template you can load to every photo?
 Easier (File - File Info - IPTC Extensions - type in your repeating information - Template at the bottom - Export - PS puts it in a special folder for importing to your next image).